 The tender meat of the seared Chilean sea bass combined with the tomato relish leaves you wanting more.

 Also called Patagonian and antarctic toothfish is one of the most sought-after fish in the world.

-Black sea bass is low in calories and fat contains omega-3 fatty acids.
-Black sea bass has a moderate level of mercury which makes it a safe fish to enjoy.
+This wonderful fish is low in calories and fat.
+A great source of omega-3 fatty acids.
+Chilean sea bass has a moderate level of mercury which makes it a safe fish to enjoy.

 What does it taste like?